KxSystems/docs/docs/kb/splaying-large-files.md

+---
+keywords: file, large, kdb+, q, splay
+---

+# Splaying large files

-[Elsewhere](loading-from-large-files "loading from large files") we give a recipe for turning larger-than-RAM CSV files into tables, and for saving tables to disk splayed.
+[Elsewhere](loading-from-large-files.md "loading from large files") we give a recipe for turning larger-than-RAM CSV files into tables, and for saving tables to disk splayed.
 This recipe shows how to combine both.

 ## Enumerating by hand

 Recall the recipe to convert a large CSV file into an on-disk database without holding the data in memory all at once:

 ```q
 q)colnames: `date`open`high`low`close`volume`sym
 q).Q.fs[{ .[`:newfile; (); ,; flip colnames!("DFFFFIS";",")0:x]}]`:file.csv